openworm/openworm_docs/docs/community.md

 Information about the goals, progress, and roadmap of current or proposed projects should be added to [the projects page](/Projects/).

 The docs use ["Github-flavored" markdown format](https://help.github.com/articles/github-flavored-markdown/).
 This makes writing for Github (where most of our code is stored) and writing the documentation seamless.
-Markdown is also more forgiving in its syntax than ReSTructured text, which was used previously.
-Converting to markdown is in hopes that writing will be easier for contributors.
+Markdown is also more forgiving in its syntax than, say, ReSTructured text, which was used previously.

 The documentation is published on the [ReadTheDocs service](https://readthedocs.org/), which helps it remain searchable and beautiful.

-The markdown documentation is rendered using the Python module [MkDocs](mkdocs.org), making theming and structuring much easier.
+The markdown documentation is rendered using the Python module [MkDocs](https://www.mkdocs.org), making theming and structuring much easier.
 The outline of the Table of Contents tree is structured in `mkdocs.yml`.

 Changes that appear in GitHub will automatically trigger a hook that will cause the documentation on ReadTheDocs to become rebuilt and pushed onto the site.
 There are different versions of the documentation that are explained below.